lucas-mior/brn2/README.md

     * consecutive slashes (`/`) are bundled together
     * trailing slashes (`/`) are removed
 - Repeated filenames in `<filename>` are removed.
+- It can handle swapping names.
+It uses GNU/Linux's `renameat2` system call to atomically swap the names of two files which means no temporary files are made either (only on GNU/Linux; on other operating systems, swapping files will safely fail without renaming).
+- If the exact number of filenames isn't provided or if some filenames are repeated, the user will be asked to fix the rename buffer or exit.

 ## Install